mesosphere/dcos-docs-site/pages/mesosphere/dcos/version-policy/index.md

 # Mesosphere DC/OS Version Lifecycle and Compatibility Matrix

-This page explains to Mesosphere customers, partners, users, and operators of Mesosphere DC/OS the modifications or enhancements to the same software product as designated by a change in the version release.
+This page explains to D2iQ customers, partners, users, and operators of Mesosphere DC/OS the modifications or enhancements to the same software product as designated by a change in the version release.
 A version release provides backward compatibility to all released APIs.
 The guidelines outlined in this document applies to the version of DC/OS and its catalog packages.

 ## DC/OS Version Lifecycle

-Mesosphere tests DC/OS Enterprise with specific components and operating systems as covered in the [DC/OS Version Compatibility Matrix](#version-compatibility-matrix).
+D2iQ tests DC/OS Enterprise with specific components and operating systems as covered in the [DC/OS Version Compatibility Matrix](#version-compatibility-matrix).
 This testing is provided in the [DC/OS Platform Interoperability Matrix](#dcos-platform-version-compatibility-matrix).
-Support services for customers under a license and support agreement is defined within the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>.
+Support services for customers under a license and support agreement is defined within the <a href="https://mesosphere.com/mesosphere-support-terms/">D2iQ Support and Maintenance Terms</a>.

 ### Versioning Definitions

 - **Major Versions** (**X**.y.z) are releases for providing major and minor features and improvements or optimizations to existing features.
 They incorporate all applicable bug fixes made in earlier Major, Minor, and Maintenance versions.
 - **Minor Version** (x.**Y**.z) are versions for delivering minor features, improvements or optimizations to existing features, and bug fixes.
 They incorporate all applicable bug fixes made in earlier Minor versions, and Maintenance versions.
 - **Maintenance Version** (x.y.**Z**) are versions for providing bug fixes that are highly impactful to a number of customers and who cannot wait for the next Major or Minor version.
 They incorporate all applicable bug fixes made in prior Maintenance versions.
-- **"End of Life (EOL)"** versions are no longer supported by Mesosphere, upgrading to a later version is highly recommended.
+- **"End of Life (EOL)"** versions are no longer supported by D2iQ, upgrading to a later version is highly recommended.

 ### Version Lifecycle

-Mesosphere shall provide support services for customers under a current agreement as outlined in the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>, for specific versions of Mesosphere DC/OS.
-While these versions are outlined in the Mesosphere DC/OS Version Compatibility Matrix they follow a specific model for determining which versions are supported.
+D2iQ shall provide support services for customers under a current agreement as outlined in the <a href="https://mesosphere.com/mesosphere-support-terms/">D2iQ Support and Maintenance Terms</a>, for specific versions of Mesosphere DC/OS.
+While these versions are outlined in the Mesosphere DC/OS Version Compatibility Matrix, they follow a specific model for determining which versions are supported.
 The model follows an N-2 (for Major and Minor Versions) and N-4 (for Maintenance Versions) specification.
 Thus, D2iQ shall provide support services for those versions of DC/OS that are either the current, N, or up to two Minor versions behind.<br>

  Examples of Major and Minor versions are as follows: